24 February 2022

 Sam Mills, author of The Fragments of My Father

 ‘In her powerful second novel Nataliya Deleva explores the legacy of a childhood scarred by domestic abuse: how the confusion of love with pain creeps into every fragmented shard of adult life, contaminating relationships and complicating motherhood.
-Through the mythical Samodivi she conjures an enduring archetype of the wild rebel female who has escaped, who rejects the ways men control women.
+Through the mythical samodivi she conjures an enduring archetype of the wild rebel female who has escaped, who rejects the ways men control women.
 There is beauty and tenderness in the creation of her unnamed narrator’s new life, in the poetry of survival and renewal, and in the breaking of patterns for her daughter – freedom from shattering cruelty.’

-Venetia Welby, author of Mother of Darkness
+Venetia Welby, author of Dreamtime

 ‘Arrival is a story of growth and healing, an unflinching look at the aftermath of growing up in systemic domestic violence.
 Deleva immerses us into the narrator’s journey of entering motherhood while simultaneously understanding, healing and rebuilding her life.
 The devastating memories of a lost childhood will not leave the readers unmoved.
 It hurts to read this book, yet it gives us hope for the resilience of the human spirit. ‘